MichaelRafferty/ConTroll/README.md

 The system is under active development by a team of developers and has functions currently in development to support:
 - Adding reports to the rewritten report subsystem
 - Making email message content editable using the custom text subsystem (mostly completed in 1.3)
+- Rewrite of the Registration Portal UI/UX with the learnings from the first release

 Planned future additions:
 - Configurable Exhibitor Portals (not just artist and vendor)
 - Online editing of the non security sections of the configuration file
 - Reconfiguring the control menu structure and addition of more detailed role based permissions
-- Passkey support for portal, exhibitor portals, and the controll back end.
+- Passkey support for the controll back end (extending the use in Registration Portal and Exhibitor Portals)

 ## Registration Tools in this Repository: